-Jeanne Sharon Morreim, 76, of Cloquet died Sunday, Jan.
-26, 2020, at Sunnyside Health Care Center in Cloquet.
+Jeanne Sharon Morreim, 76, of Cloquet died on Sunday, January 26, 2020 at Sunnyside Health Care Center in Cloquet.
 Jeanne died from aggressive dementia.

-Jeanne helped extensively in the churches where her husband, Dennis, served as pastor.
+Jeanne helped extensively in the churches that her husband, Dennis, served as pastor.
 She was active in teaching Sunday School, youth choirs, organizing Vacation Bible School and being an advocate for Compassion International.

 Jeanne loved children.
-She had a missionary heart and through Compassion and sponsored more than 50 children overseas.
+She had a missionary heart and through Compassion she sponsored more than 50 children in Third World countries.

 Jeanne retired from teaching in 2009.
-While her husband was still working, she decided to spend part of her winters in a warmer climate.
-Jeanne was a "gutsy" woman who chose to rent a place at ViewPoint Golf Resort in Mesa, Arizona.
+While her husband was still working, Jeanne decided to spend part of her winters in a warmer climate.
+Jeanne was a “gutsy” woman who chose to rent a place in the ViewPoint Golf Resort, Mesa, Arizona.
 She traveled there alone the first winter.
-She continued to go to ViewPoint for 10 years, with her husband joining her for part of the winters.
+She continued to go to ViewPoint for 10 years, with her husband joining her for part of the winter there.

-Jeanne loved time in Arizona.
-She attended two book clubs and was very involved in a women's prison ministry through a church she attended.
+Jeanne loved her winters in Arizona.
+She attended two book clubs and was very involved in a women’s prison ministry through a church she attended.

 Family meant everything to Jeanne.
 She loved her children and her grandchildren.
-The Fourth of July was always celebrated with all the family at their island cabin on Lake Vermilion.
-She liked cabin living, but not quite as much as the place at ViewPoint in Mesa.
+The 4th of July was always celebrated with all the family at their island cabin on Lake Vermilion.
+She liked cabin living, but not quite as much as the place at ViewPoint in Mesa!

 Jeanne was an excellent athlete, playing softball and basketball in school.
-In later years both she and her husband enjoyed watching the Minnesota Twins, the Vikings and Minnesota Gophers football.
+In later years both she and her husband enjoyed watching the Minnesota Twins, the Vikings and Minnesota Gopher football.
 She attended spring training games in Mesa and Scottsdale, Arizona.
-This past fall, she also watched Wisconsin Badgers football.
+This past fall, she also watched Wisconsin Badger football.

 Jeanne’s favorite color was red.

-She died peacefully early last Sunday morning and joined her family in the next phase of life.
-She was preceded in death by her parents; grandparents; a nephew, Mark Wanner; niece Amy Arneson; sister-in-law and brother-in-law Mavis and Harold Knudson; and aunts, uncles and cousins.
+Jeanne died peacefully early last Sunday morning and joined her family in the next phase of life.
+She was preceded in death by her parents; grandparents; a nephew, Mark Wanner; a niece, Amy Arneson; sister-in-law and brother-in-law, Mavis and Harold Knudson; along with aunts, uncles and cousins.